ess

 - ess

-To install this package from Emacs, use package-install
+To install this package from Emacs, use package-install or list-packages.

 Full description